nick-prater/newstead-pre-school/content/staff/chloe_rich.md

 # Recent Training Courses #

+* 2015-10-05 : Reflective Practice in the Early Years (Educare)
 * 2015-10-04 : Effective Safeguarding Practice (Educare)
 * 2015-10-01 : Latest EYFS Guidance to Support the 2014 Framework (Educare)
 * April 2014 - Health and Safety in the Workplace